-We've compiled our best store cupboard recipes, full-proof shopping list and top cooking tips to help you through the coronavirus!
+We've compiled our best store cupboard recipes, fool-proof shopping list and top cooking tips to help you through the Coronavirus!

 Understandably, at a time like this, food, recipes and shopping are at the forefront of everyone’s mind and on the positive side, we have the opportunity to get creative and spend some time experimenting in the kitchen (even if it is using tin cans!).
 For others, it will feel a lot more daunting knowing what to make.
 When looking into our store cupboard recipes, we found so many delicious dishes that were suitable for this time, we were really blown away.
 We’ve put together some tips, shopping lists and top store cupboard recipes to help out during this challenging time.